dulankacharidu/Text.Me/README.md

 - To open just `http://text.me` without a port, use port `80`
 - If another app already uses port `80`, choose `3000` or a custom port
 - On Linux/macOS, `sudo` is required to edit `/etc/hosts`
+- iF there have any issues problems vulnerables please make Pull request or send me on vcreation.lk@gmail.com or https://fb.com/dulankacharidu

+Thank You Have a Nice day !!!